 If you can dream about that perfect app that would solve a custom business need, you can now build it.
 (Or that tech-savvy guy on your team or a company like ThesisTech can build it.)
 I think the best way to start this dreaming process is to offer a few case studies.

-Here are three business cases demonstrating how Power Apps can be used to create a positive impact.
+Here are 3 business cases demonstrating how Power Apps can be used to create a positive impact.

 Product Quoting App

 The process of quoting products or services tends to be unique to each company and can vary widely depending on the complexity of the product or service offered.
 Many quoting processes utilize Excel because it is the easiest way to build in all the unique aspects required.
-Theis that the data is not usually connected to the rest of the organization in a helpful way.
+The problem with Excel is that the data is not usually connected to the rest of the organization in a helpful way.

 Power Apps allows you to develop custom forms and user interface elements that fit a process perfectly.
 If your quote process requires the entry or selection of many complex and dependent variables, an efficient user experience can be created with the necessary data validations to ensure a consistent and accurate process.